derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 boards, while a 3x3 one has 10,077,696.
 A 4x4 game has 2,821,109,907,456
 possible configurations - that's over two trillion!

-It's important to note that the game can never reach a stalemate e.g. where player A passes, then player B passes, then player A passes again.
-This is because the player must make a move at the start of their turn.
-If they can't then the game ends.
-We also can't get stalemate situations where a succession of moves by A and B result in the same board that A started with.
-This is because the number of dice decreases as time goes on - not all the conquered dice are returned to the board.

 For the 2x2 boards, we can generate game trees for all scenarios and look at some stats, depending on whether A starts or B starts:

 * The number of nodes in the tree.
 * The eventual winners in each tree.

-To help with this it's useful to check whether the Lisp code gives the same results.
-Here are some helper functions that we can run in CLisp:

-{% highlight lisp %}
-(defun tree-size (tree)
-  (let ((moves (caddr tree)))
-    (+ 1 (if moves
-           (apply #'+ (get-tree-size tree))
-           0))))

-(defun get-tree-size (tree)
-  (mapcar (lambda (move)
-    (tree-size (cadr move)))
-  (caddr tree)))

-(defun all-winners (tree)
-TODO
-{% endhighlight %}

-The equivalents in Haskell:

 {% highlight haskell %}
 treeSize :: Tree a -> Int